doank15/doank15/README.md

 ## 👨‍💻 About Me

 I'm a passionate developer on a journey to master Node.js, Golang and Java.
 I love building innovative solutions and contributing to open-source projects.
+I wanna dig into what I learn.

-- 🌱 I'm currently learning **Node.js** and **Golang**
+- 🌱 I'm currently learning **Node.js**, **Golang** and **Java**
 - 💡 I'm interested in backend development and microservices architecture
 - 🚀 Always eager to learn new technologies and best practices